refinedev/refine/documentation/docs/useSelect.md

 });
 ```

 It allows us to sort the `options`.
+For example, if you want to sort your list according to `title` by ascending.

 ## Adding Type